mushakushi/game-development-reference/README.md

 3. Use  `git push` to **apply** those changes to remote.

 >[!NOTE]
->You can use `git commit -a -m "<commit-message>" to combine both steps 1 and 2.
+>You can use `git commit -am "<commit-message>" to combine both steps 1 and 2.

 If there is no tracking information for a branch use,
 ```bash